Mansiibhati/Blogs-Django/README.md

 # After the virtualenv has set up you need to insatll Django-
     - pip install Django
 # To run the project navigate into the folder and run the following commands in your shell-
+Go to the project directory "Blogs-Django" and run these commands
     - python manage.py makemigration
     - python manage.py migrate
 # Create a supersuer for the project to run-